In the 21st century, period poverty is still rife throughout the world.

 In educational programmes, men and boys play a hugely important role in menstrual education.
 Men and boys can help end period poverty.

 Men are also often those who enforce limits upon menstruating women.
-When women and girls are discussing periods in open and honest environments accompanied only by their own gender, they are often found to be relaxed and confident in discussing them.
+When women and girls are discussing periods in open and honest environments accompanied only by their gender, they are often relaxed and confident in discussing them.
 Around boys and men, it’s a different story.

 When it comes to menstruation, it’s often found or observed that this is a subject that men are not prepared to understand or bothered about learning.
 In extreme circumstances, this can even lead to sexual violence or assault.

-One prolific shocking example is ‘menstrual huts’ in Nepal where menstruating women are cast away from the family home to live in terrible conditions for the duration of their period.
+One prolific shocking example is ‘menstrual huts’ in Nepal.
+Menstruating women are cast away from the family home to live in terrible conditions for the duration of their period.

 Whilst this might seem extreme, it does still happen.
 Men also forbid contact with menstruating women in many religions, and are often responsible for outlawing women to different rooms when menstruating.

 Fathers are also found to be unlikely to discuss periods with their daughters, which may be particularly important when there is no mother around.